AKSarav/YamlQL/docs/index.md

-# YamlQL Documentation
+# YamlQL

 YamlQL is a powerful command-line tool and Python library that allows you to query YAML files using SQL.
-It intelligently converts YAML structures into a relational schema, loads the data into a DuckDB database, and lets you run SQL queries against it.
+It intelligently converts YAML structures into a relational schema, loads it into an in-memory database, and lets you run SQL queries against it.

 ## Key Features